spectrocloud/palette-sdk-go/api/DEEPCOPY_GENERATION.md

 # DeepCopy Method Generation

-This directory contains scripts to automatically generate `DeepCopy()` and `DeepCopyInto()` methods for all swagger-generated model structs using Kubernetes `controller-gen`.
+This directory contains scripts to automatically generate `DeepCopy()` and `DeepCopyInto()` methods for all viable swagger-generated model structs using Kubernetes `controller-gen`.

+DeepCopy generation is integrated into the main `generate.sh` script and runs automatically after swagger code generation.

 ## Overview